-(1) This section applies for the purpose of determining in Division 2 -

-- (a) the consideration given or agreed to be given under a sale agreement; or - (b) the consideration given or agreed to be given to obtain a transfer right under a subsequent transaction. - (2) The consideration is taken to include the amount or value of all encumbrances, whether certain or contingent, subject to which the property would be transferred in accordance with, or as contemplated by, the relevant transaction.

-36I.
-Parties required to provide information to Commissioner
+(1) This section applies for the purpose of determining in Division 2 - s.
+36I Part 4A - Transactions Treated as Subsales of Land (a) the consideration given or agreed to be given under a sale agreement; or (b) the consideration given or agreed to be given to obtain a transfer right under a subsequent transaction. or v cont be The consideration is taken to include the amount or value of all encumbrances, whether certain or contingent, subject to which the property would be transferred in accordance with, or as contemplated by, the relevant transaction.
+361. Parties Commissi required to provide information to oner (1) This section applies if - (a) a person (the " vendor ") enters into an agreement to sell or transfer any dutiable

-- (1) This section applies if - (a) a person (the "vendor") enters into an agreement to sell or transfer any dutiable property referred to in section 9 to another person (the "first purchaser"), or an option is granted in respect of that property to or by the first purchaser; and - (b) the transfer executed by the vendor transfers the property or any part of it not to the first purchaser but to another person (the "transferee"). - (2) The transferee must give the Commissioner a statutory declaration in the approved form, containing the details required by the Commissioner for the purposes of determining any liability of the transferee or any other person to duty under this Chapter.
+- agreement to sell or transfer any dutiable property referred to in section 9 to another person (the "first purchaser"), or an option is granted in respect of that property to or by the first purchaser; and - (b) the transfer executed by the vendor transfers the property or any part of it not to the first purchaser but to another person (the "transferee"). - (2) The transferee must give the Commissioner a statutory declaration in the approved form, containing the details required by the Commissioner for the purposes of determining any liability of the transferee or any other person to duty under this Chapter.